 - Locate Particular Information

 Locate Particular Information

-It asks us to search for only one piece of information using a single word or phrase.
-Because the objective of scanning is clear: we’re looking for something specific, not something generic.
+We utilize it to search for only one piece of information using a single word or phrase.
+For example, when we look for a word in the dictionary, we start scanning.
+Because the objective of scanning is to look for something specific, not something general.

 Find particular Facts

-Scanning allows us to research complex issues that just require factual evidence.
-For example, we scan the fact-based answers to the comprehension questions at the end of the chapter.
+Scanning allows us to research complex issues.
+The issues which require fact-based evidence.
+For example, we scan the fact-based answers to the comprehension questions at the end of a story or a chapter.